Horticultural splendor is in full bloom throughout the Bay State at these beautiful Massachusetts gardens

 Massachusetts Horticultural Society

-Listed on the National Register of Historic Places, the 36-acre Cheney Estate showcases 12 historic and contemporary gardens.
-Weezie’s Children’s Garden, Bressingham Garden designed by English nurseryman Adrian Bloom, the Italianate Garden by the Olmsted Brothers and the new Garden to Table Chef’s Garden are among the favorites.
+Listed on the National Register of Historic Places, the 36-acre Cheney Estate showcases 12 historic and contemporary Massachusetts gardens.
+Weezie’s Garden for Children, Bressingham Garden designed by English nurseryman Adrian Bloom, the Italianate Garden by the Olmsted Brothers and the Garden to Table Chef’s Garden are among the favorites.
 The gardens are surrounded by open fields and meadows, plus wooded areas with ponds, streams and the Charles River, all adding an element to the setting.

 An important part of Mass Hort’s mission involves regularly scheduled classes to help develop understanding of plants and the environment.
 From January through August there are more than 50 opportunities to grow your gardening knowledge.
 Planning a visit around any special event at Mass Hort is a rewarding experience.
 A tour guide can be added for a reasonable cost. (masshort.org)